-For coil fittings/Nexplanon implants book a telephone call with either Dr S Ravindra, Dr J Ravindra or Dr Marinova to discuss.
-You will then be put on a waiting list and the secretary will contact you when an appointment is available.
+For coil fittings/Nexplanon implants book a telephone call with either Dr S Ravindra and Dr J Ravindra to discuss.
+You will then be put on a waiting list and the surgery will contact you when an appointment is available.

 Patients requesting a six month repeat of the combined oral contraceptive pill are asked to make an appointment with our health care assistant for a pill check.
 Providing there are no problems they may collect their prescription when they attend the appointment.